High-energy radiation from the pulsar Equatorial Current Sheet: Conclusions

 \section{Conclusions}

-We showed how far one can go by assuming a steady-state ideal FFE solution with a well determined steady-state ECS on top of which one can introduce electromagnetic energy dissipation and particle acceleration in the radiation-reaction limit.
+We showed how far one can go by assuming a steady-state ideal FFE solution with a well-determined steady-state ECS, in addition to which one can introduce electromagnetic energy dissipation and particle acceleration in the radiation-reaction limit.
 We were thus able to generate high-energy radiation sky maps with realistic physical parameters without any extrapolations.
-There exist several other similar examples in the literature in which sky maps were obtained from ideal solutions assuming various radiation mechanisms (e.g. \citet{Bai2010,Kalapotharakos2012} for the pulsar magnetosphere and \citet{DimitropoulosNathanail} for the black hole magnetosphere).
+There exist several other similar examples in the literature in which sky maps were obtained from ideal solutions assuming various radiation mechanisms (e.g., \citet{Bai2010,Kalapotharakos2012} for the pulsar magnetosphere and \citet{DimitropoulosNathanail} for the black hole magnetosphere).
 In our present work we focused on high-energy radiation produced in the ECS beyond the light cylinder.
-We argued that the ECS is probably stabilized by the normal component of the magnetic field $\vv{\delta B}$ because $\delta B/B\sim 0.1\gg S^{-3/4}$ where $S\gg 1$ is the Lundquist number.
+We argued that the ECS is probably stabilized near the light cylinder by the normal component of the magnetic field $\vv{\delta B}$ because $\delta B/B\sim 0.1\gg S^{-3/4}$, where $S\gg 1$ is the Lundquist number.
 We also argued that positrons and electrons are probably accelerated by the combined effect of $\vv{\delta E}$ and $\vv{\delta B}$ in its midplane.
-One observational signature that could statistically disentangle between the different radiation prescriptions would be to fit the distribution of radio-lag vs. $\gamma$-ray peak-separation as observed by Fermi \citep[3PC;][]{Smith2023}.
-Finally, we showed that the simple analytical model of the split-monopole is helpful in approximating high-energy sky maps from numerical simulations, provided its ECS emits only beyond the light cylinder (not from the stellar surface outwards).
+One observational signature that could statistically disentangle between the different radiation prescriptions would be to fit the distribution of radio-lag versus $\gamma$-ray peak-separation as observed by Fermi \citep[3PC;][]{Smith2023}.
+Finally, we showed that the simple analytical model of the split-monopole is helpful in approximating high-energy sky maps from numerical simulations, provided its ECS emits only beyond the light cylinder (not from the stellar surface outward).